Interzone (magazine): Writers

 Interzone features regular columns by David Langford (Ansible Link– News & Gossip, Obituaries), Tony Lee (Laser Fodder – DVD Reviews) and Nick Lowe (Mutant Popcorn – Film Reviews).
 In 2010, Lowe won a British Science Fiction Award for his Mutant Popcorn column.

 In 2008 a Mundane SF issue was published, guest edited by Geoff Ryman, Julian Todd and Trent Walters.

 Leeds-based artist Pete Lyon contributed many illustrations in the 1980s.
 He was nominated for the British SF Association Awards in 1987 for his cover work on the first Interzone magazine.

+Bibliographic details

+The editorial succession at Interzone is as follows: